signalapp/libsignal/swift/README.md

       --skip-import-validation \
       --verbose

-You will also need to have [SignalCoreKit][] checked out; the above command assumes you have checked it out as a sibling directory to libsignal-client.
+You will also need to have [SignalCoreKit][] checked out; the above command assumes you have checked it out as a sibling directory to libsignal.

 When exposing new APIs to Swift, you will need to add the `--generate-ffi` flag to your `build_ffi.sh` invocation.